Phyletica bio photo

 • Git BASH:, You already have Git.
 Install Python so that it is “visible” to Git BASH (see below).
 If you choose to install a text editor, do so within Windows.

-If you are using Windows 10, you have the option of installing a Linux subsystem.
+If you are using Windows 10 or greater, you have the option of installing a Linux subsystem.
 If you go this route, I recommend you install the Ubuntu distribution of Linux.
 Here are links to instructions from Ubuntu and Microsoft:

 Using VirtualBox you can install a Linux virtual machine for free.
-Click here for instructions on how to do so.
+Click here for instructions from Ubuntu to install VirtualBox and Ubuntu.
 If you choose this route, I recommend you install the most recent version of Ubuntu Desktop.

 If you don’t want to install a Linux subsystem or virtual machine, another option is to install a terminal emulator within Windows.